Sts. Constantine & Helen Cathedral – Cleveland Heights, OH

 Only practicing Orthodox Christians may receive sacraments.

-St. Herman’s Dinner – volunteer to help serve dinner at St. Herman’s House on Saturday June 16 from 5 to 6:30 p.m.
+St. Herman’s Dinner – volunteer to help serve dinner at St. Herman’s House on Saturday, November 9th at 5:30 p.m.

-Bible Study – come and discuss the Book of Acts Chapters 6-8 at the next Men and Women’s Bible Study on Wednesday June 27 from 7 to 8 p.m. at the Church.
+Men & Women’s Bible Study – come and discuss the Book of John Chapters 6 – 10 at the next Men & Women’s Bible Study on Wednesday, October 30 from 7 – 8 p.m.
+We meet at the Church.